 Participants

-Experiment 2 followed the same design as Experiment 1.
+Experiment 2 used the same design as Experiment 1.
 A separate 253 participants were recruited and completed the experiment online.
-Of these participants, 204 were undergraduate students from the University of Southern Mississippi who completed the study online in exchange for course credit.
-The remaining 49 participants were recruited via Prolific Academic and received $3.90 per half-hour of participation.
-Of the 253 participants recruited, 127 were randomly assigned to the mixed-list group, with the remaining 126 participants assigned to the pure related list group.
-Finally, the 106 participants who were assigned to the pure-unrelated group in Experiment 1 served as the pure unrelated comparison group.
+Of these participants, 204 were University of Southern Mississippi undergraduates who completed the study online in exchange for course credit.
+The remaining 49 were recruited via Prolific and received $3.90 per half-hour of participation.
+Of the 253 participants recruited, 127 were randomly assigned to the mixed-list group, with the remaining 126 participants assigned to the pure-related group.
+Finally, the 106 participants who were assigned to the pure-unrelated group in Experiment 1 served as the pure-unrelated group in Experiment 2.
 Thus, the pure-list groups contained a total of 232 participants.
 For both groups, sample sizes were based on Experiment 1.
 A sensitivity analysis conducted with G*Power 3.1 indicated that both the mixed- and pure-list samples were sufficient for detecting small-to-medium sized effects and interactions (ds = 0.26 and 0.40 for mixed and pure groups, respectively).

-Like Experiment 1, participants in each list group were further assigned to randomly complete one of the three encoding tasks (JOLs, frequency judgments, or silent reading).
+Like Experiment 1, participants in each list group were randomly assigned to complete one of the three encoding tasks (JOLs, frequency judgments, or silent reading).
 Therefore, the following analyses include a total of nine groups (see Table 1 for final group ns following data screening).
 All participants were native English speakers.

 Materials and Procedure

-Experiment 2 used the same study lists as the previous experiment, with the following modification.
-While the same unrelated word pairs from Experiment 1 were retained, all forward pairs (e.g., trout-fish) were replaced with backward pairs (e.g., fish-trout).
+Experiment 2 used the same study lists as the previous experiment, with the following exception.
+Specifically, all forward pairs (e.g., trout-fish) were replaced with backward pairs (e.g., fish-trout).
 Additionally, two pure lists containing only backward pairs were created, providing a baseline for backward pair recall in the absence of unrelated study pairs.
 Study lists were identical to Experiment 1 in all other aspects including number of items, the inclusion of buffer pairs, and the study procedure (see Tables A1 and A4 for stimuli properties).

 Results

-Figure 2 (top panel) displays mean recall rates as a function of encoding group for participants who studied mixed lists.
-The bottom panel compares mean recall for each pure-list group.
+Figure 2 (top panel) displays mean recall rates as a function of encoding group for mixed-list participants.
+The bottom panel compares mean recall for pure-list groups.
 For completeness, comparisons between pair types mixed and pure lists are provided in the Table A5.
 Data screening followed the same criteria used in Experiment 1, and across groups, responses from 13 participants were omitted.
 As a result, 120 participants were included in the mixed-list analyses, and 226 participants in the pure-list analyses (see Table 1 for final group ns).

 Mixed Lists